sirgallifrey/tabelashin/readme.md

-This is a program that a made for a friend to transform some table.
+This is a script that I made for a friend to transform some table.

 It transforms a table like this